czqoocavatsim/knowledgebase/docs/controller/clients/euroscope/cpdlc.md

 <img width="187" alt="image" src="https://github.com/czqoocavatsim/knowledgebase/assets/169089251/ffaa8d3f-d20f-4848-a6b4-171ab1055a9a">

-A window like this will have appeared, you can interact with mesages by clicking on them. `ACCEPT` Means you will allow them to Logon, `UNABLE` Will deny the logon request. you may ocasionally get freetext messages that WILL let you respond to them here. clickiing `REPLY` will allow you to write free text in the box, and dictate what repsonse you're allowing the pilot to give.
+A window like this will have appeared, you can interact with mesages by clicking on them. `ACCEPT` Means you will allow them to Logon, `UNABLE` Will deny the logon request. you may occasionally get freetext messages that WILL let you respond to them here. clicking `REPLY` will allow you to write free text in the box, and dictate what response you're allowing the pilot to give.
 Eg. "AFK approved, report back" with "Roger" as a response.

 Don't forget to Archive messages once they are no longer needed to ensure you can maintain situational awareness.

 ## Logged on Aircraft

 Once an aircraft is logged on their callsign will have solid [] square brakets (as shown bellow).
-This means they are logged on to CPDLC and will recive every intruction you add to their tag, eg updating their mach or FL.
+This means they are logged on to CPDLC and will receive every intruction you add to their tag, eg updating their mach or FL.

 <img width="100" alt="Screenshot 2024-05-16 165739" src="https://github.com/czqoocavatsim/knowledgebase/assets/169089251/766070db-d094-440c-9fba-d22a8dd3ff0e">